Alpha-Serpentis-Developments/Project-Mimic/README.md

 Optional allows option traders to become social traders or follow other social traders.
 Social traders on the platform can charge followers a fee to follow their moves whether by entry fee or a small profit cut.

-Followers can limit their risk to certain moves, such as:
+Each social trading token has a unique style based on the trader's strategies.
+Followers can limit their risk to certain traders or tokens based on their predetermined moves.
-- Calls
-- Puts
-- Long
-- Short
-- Credit Spreads
-- Debit Spreads

 As an alternative, Optional can act as a secondary frontend.
 Ability to convert premiums to a choice of token or to straight up Ether.
 In addition, the ability to create your own option chains.